-1.1.20 The cost of travelling to interviews for possible appointments and of relocation to the new location shall be borne by the employee's home department or organization.
-Such cost shall be in accordance with the Travel and the NJC Integrated Relocation Directives.
+1.1.22 The cost of travelling to interviews for possible appointments and of relocation to the new location shall be borne by the employee's home department or organization.
+Such cost shall be in accordance with the NJC Travel and Relocation Directives.

-1.1.21 For the purposes of the NJC Integrated Relocation Directive, surplus employees and laid-off persons who relocate under this Directive shall be deemed to be employees on employer-requested relocations.
+1.1.23 For the purposes of the NJC Relocation Directive, surplus employees and laid-off persons who relocate under this Directive shall be deemed to be employees on employer-requested relocations.
 The general rule on minimum distances for relocation applies.

-1.1.22 For the purposes of the Travel Directive, a laid-off person travelling to interviews for possible reappointment within the Core Public Administration is deemed to be a "traveller" as defined in the Travel Directive.
+1.1.24 For the purposes of the Travel Directive, a laid-off person travelling to interviews for possible reappointment within the core public administration is deemed to be a “traveller” as defined in the Travel Directive.

-1.1.26 Departments or organizations shall inform the PSC in a timely fashion, and in a method directed by the PSC, of the results of all referrals made to them under this Directive.
+1.1.28 Departments or organizations shall inform the PSC in a timely fashion, and in a method directed by the PSC, of the results of all referrals made to them under this Directive.
 In addition, departments or organizations shall provide feedback to surplus employees and laid-off persons when they are not offered a position for which they were referred.

-1.1.27 Departments or organizations shall review the use of private temporary agency personnel, contractors, consultants and their use of contracted out services, employees appointed for a specified period (terms) and all other non-indeterminate employees.
-Where practicable departments or organizations or organizations shall not re-engage or re-employ, as the case may be, private temporary agency personnel, contractors, consultants, employees appointed for a specified period (terms) and all other non-indeterminate employees where such action would facilitate the appointment of surplus employees or laid-off persons.
+1.1.29 Departments or organizations shall review the use of private temporary agency personnel, contractors, consultants and their use of contracted out services, employees appointed for a specified period (terms) and all other non-indeterminate employees.
+Where practicable departments or organizations shall refrain from engaging or re-engaging such temporary agency personnel, consultants or contractors and their use of contracted out services, or renewing the employment of such employees referred to above where this will facilitate the appointment of surplus employees or laid-off persons.

-1.1.31 Departments or organizations shall provide surplus employees with a lay-off notice at least one month before the proposed lay-off date, if appointment efforts have been unsuccessful.
+1.1.33 Departments or organizations shall provide surplus employees with a lay-off notice at least one month before the proposed lay-off date, if appointment efforts have been unsuccessful.
 A copy of this notice shall be provided to the National Head of each bargaining agent that has members involved.
 The notice may be sent electronically.